Loop receiving stations, as they

 control set at zero.
 An injected voltage of 0.06 V to the Right was used

-for centring.
+for centering.
 The graph has the characteristic pattern of two crests and

 one trough, with the trough height (31 "lines" of flux) about twice that